 An existing services easement runs through lot 24 down the eastern boundary.
-The easement has a high-pressure gas pipeline and high voltage powerline running north south and the residual has been set aside for the potential future western bypass of Bomaderry and Nowra (Figure 1-2).
+The easement has a highpressure gas pipeline and high voltage powerline running north south and the residual has been set aside for the potential future western bypass of Bomaderry and Nowra (Figure 1-2).
 Much of this area has previously been cleared (approximately 12.1 ha).
-The easement was included in the biodiversity surveys but is excluded from the Biodiversity Certification Assessment Area (BCAA).
+The easement was included in the biodiversity surveys but is excluded from the Biodiversity Certification Assessment Area (BCAA), except for a bushfire egress road to Pitt Road to the south (approximately 0.4 ha).
 This area will be referred to in the following report as 'retained land'.
 No biodiversity credits are calculated for this area and any future development within the services easement will require an additional assessment.